Spenc3rB/uthp-tests/README.md

 ```bash
 pytest ./remote/remote-testing.py
 ```

+> Note: To perform remote tests, you will need to clone the TruckDevil repo: `git clone https://github.com/Spenc3rB/TruckDevil` inside the uthp-tests directory.

 And after we have achieved success, we can submit the image as production-ready:

 1. Save the test results: